vitest-dev/vitest/docs/guide/reporters.md

    Duration  1.26s (transform 35ms, setup 1ms, collect 90ms, tests 1.47s, environment 0ms, prepare 267ms)
 ```

-### Basic reporter
+### Basic Reporter

 The `basic` reporter displays the test files that have run and a summary of results after the entire suite has finished running.
 Individual tests are not included in the report unless they fail.

 :::code-group
 ```bash [CLI]